-b) Review and Assessment of Applicable Environmental Regulations analysis requirements for the project and the procedural requirements for conducting an Environment Assessment.
-This primarily comprised of reviewing all relevant documents available for the project area.
+b) Review and Assessment of Applicable Environmental Regulations c) Delineation of Study Area for Assessment

+Discussions with different stakeholders and review of the various regulations and guidelines for environmental assessment were conducted to assess the sampling and analysis requirements for the project and the procedural requirements for conducting an Environment Assessment.
+This is primarily comprised of reviewing all relevant documents available for the project area.